Soojin-Lee0819/introduction-to-interactive-media/september 22/README.md

               strokeWeight (3);
               }

-However, after watching The Coding Train on Youtube and how to create animations while still using the while() function, I realized that you have to add the random color generating code *inside* the while function.
+At first, I did not know the reason behind this lack of color, even though I followed exactly what I did in my first assignment.
+However, after watching The Coding Train's Processing Tutorial 6.1 on Youtube, showing how to create animations while still using the while() function, I realized that you have to add the random color generating code *inside* the while() function.
+This is because the while() function constantly reloads itself, so it makes sense why it should be inside instead of outside.
+The final code that I used in this assignment is below:

          void pattern() {
             xstartingpoint = 400;